-At this time, members of the public may address the Board regarding any item(s) within the subject jurisdiction, provided that no action is taken on off-agenda items unless authorized by law.
-(Comments shall be limited to three (3) minutes unless the Chair sets different time limits).
+At this time, members of the public may address the Council regarding any items within the subject jurisdiction, provided that no action is taken on off-agenda items unless authorized by law.
+(Comments shall be limited to three (3) minutes, unless the Chair pre-identifies a different time at the start of meeting for all public speakers).

+- 7. INTRODUCTIONS: Chair Gene Hernandez

+- 8. PRESENTATIONS: